yarahassan1/j124-final-project/README.md

 ### By: Yara Hassan, UC Berkeley 2027
 ### B.A.
 Data Science, B.S.
 Environmental Economics and Policy

-## The Same Top 10 Foods In Every American Grocery Cart, SNAP or Not
+## The Same Foods In Every American Grocery Cart, SNAP or Not

 ## Data Acquisition and Summary: